etiennebr/rstdocs/Applications/Image Manipulation/Convert.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{Convert_param_table}, page~\pageref{Convert_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+Convert+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *Convert* .

-Parameters table for Image Conversion:
+.. [#] Table: Parameters table for Image Conversion.

 +-----------------+--------------------------+----------------------------------+
 |Parameter Key    |Parameter Type            |Parameter Description             |